-A public dataset is any dataset that is stored in BigQuery and made available to the general public.
-The public datasets listed in the BigQuery documentation are datasets that Google BigQuery hosts for you to access and integrate into your applications.
+A public dataset is any dataset that is stored in BigQuery and made available to the general public through the Google Cloud Public Dataset Program.
+The public datasets are datasets that BigQuery hosts for you to access and integrate into your applications.
 Google pays for the storage of these datasets and provides public access to the data via a project.
 You pay only for the queries that you perform on the data (the first 1 TB per month is free, subject to query pricing details).

-To get started using a BigQuery public dataset, create or select a project.
+To get started using a BigQuery public dataset, you must create or select a project.
 The first terabyte of data processed per month is free, so you can start querying public datasets without enabling billing.
-If you intend to go beyond the free tier, you should also enable billing.
+If you intend to go beyond the free tier, you must also enable billing.

 Sign in to your Google Account.